Sunday, July 15, 1984

 Later, Bruce said he visited the motel where the gang from the UK was staying, woke them up, and took a shower.
 In the meantime, I’m left at City Park without Bruce and without breakfast, which Bruce inadvertantly took with him in his panniers.

 They show up and I’m pissed off.
 I stay that way until I’ve eaten.
-Fortunately Jim has taken off, so I don’t have to deal with him.
+Fortunately trail leech Jim has taken off, so I don’t have him to deal with.

 As always, it was good to get back on the road.
 This area, called the Arizona Outback, is bone dry.
 Still there’s a lot of agriculture here because of irrigation.

 At one of the towns we passed, we saw billboards of a cartoonish frog laying back relaxing (I’m thinking of my toad) and references to “Salome, Where She Danced.”
 (Some online research in later years explains the frog and the town name and slogan.
 Also the name of a movie starring Yvonne De Carlo, which involves this town in Arizona. )